Albion, Illinois: History

-Albion was laid out in 1818 as a utopian community and given the name Albion, a literary name for England.
+The settlement now known as Albion was originally known to the world as "Mr. Morris Birkbeck's English Prairie", when Morris Birkbeck, an English Quaker, with co-founder George Flower (1788–1862) established the town as a utopian community in 1817.
+In 1818, following an irreconcilable fall-out between Birkbeck and Flower, the portion of English Prairie then settled on by Flower was given the name Albion.

 In 1821, the county seat of Edwards County was moved from Palmyra to Albion, eighteen miles to the west.
 However, residents of the larger Mount Carmel felt their town should be the county seat.
 Four companies of militia marched from Mount Carmel towards Albion to seize the county documents stored in the courthouse.
 The situation was eventually resolved in 1824 by separating Wabash County from Edwards County at Bonpas Creek and making Mount Carmel the seat of Wabash County.
 The two counties are among the smallest in Illinois.

 The township of Albion has a curious link with England and brewing.
-George Flower and Morris Birkbeck, a Quaker agriculturalist and radical, organised the purchase of 26,400 acres of land in the southern "Illinois Territory," to found Albion and encouraged settlers from England to come and join them.
+George Flower and Morris Birkbeck, a Quaker agriculturalist and radical, organised the purchase of 26,400 acres of land in the southern "Illinois Territory," and encouraged settlers from England to come and join them.
 Among them was George's father Richard Flower, an experienced brewer (who at some point taught his son about making popular beer styles of the period, including London Porter).
 Flower came across the Atlantic with all his remaining children.